iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 # FlashHit Full revamped and code optimized version
 - This release is now in it own repo instance.

-# Welcome to Version 1.0.4-a
+# Welcome to Version 1.0.5

+# Last Update: 15-07-2023
+- Fixed a isue with the radarsweep components for mobile AA's

-# Last Update: 07-05-2023
+# Previous Update: 07-05-2023
-- Tweaked the init file, edit line 5, current value is false
-- On default the modifying messages are now disabled
-- if you set this to true, all message wil be spammed.

 - Instance ID fix for the Javelin
 - Restored default locking data
 - Fixed broken igla and stinger stuff